meskarune/notify-push/README.md

 Currently hardcoded to connect to localhost:8888

+## Testing

+Use netcat to send messages to the serve and all connected clients:

+    nc localhost 8888

+Type "quit" to disconect or hit ctrl c

 # Todo

 * Add configuration file to set host and port on the client and server